-“The eternal God is your refuge, and underneath you are the everlasting arms; He will drive out the enemy before you, and will say, “Destroy them.””
-Deuteronomy 33:27 MEV
+“The eternal God is your dwelling place, and underneath are the everlasting arms.
+And he thrust out the enemy before you and said, “Destroy them.””
+Deuteronomy 33:27

 Do you remember when your child (or a child) would run into your arms when they were anxious or afraid, grabbing your neck and holding on for dear life?
 Your presence could make monsters disappear and booboos get all better.
 In God’s arms is our place of safety.
 When anxious or afraid run into His arms through worship, grab ahold of Him and don’t let go.
 You are never more protected than when resting in His arms.